 Las Vegas might be known as a party city, but it’s also a great starting point for the road trips to many national parks.
 After touring national parks in Utah and Arizona, make a stop in Las Vegas to take a quick break from the road and have some fun.

 Whether you want to party or not, try to explore Las Vegas beyond the Strip.

 ✅ Learn about the best national parks near Las Vegas

 Nevada’s best kept-secret, Great Basin is one of the least visited national parks in the United States.
 Situated in the eastern part of the state near Utah’s border, Great Basin National Parks takes time and effort to get to, and its remote location keeps crowds at bay.

-Unlike some of the most visited West Coast national parks that attract millions of visitors per year, Great Basin has had under 100,000 visitors as of recently.
+Unlike some of the most popular national parks that attract millions of visitors per year, Great Basin has had under 100,000 visitors as of recently.